Virginia Beach, Elizabeth City providing sand for sandbags ahead of Dorian

 VIRGINIA BEACH, Va.
-(WAVY) — Ahead of potential effects from Hurricane Dorian, the city is providing sand to help protect against flooding.
+(WAVY) — Ahead of potential effects from Hurricane Dorian, Virginia Beach is providing sand to help protect against flooding.

 Sand is scheduled to be delivered to the Virginia Beach Sportsplex by 9:30 a.m.
 Wednesday, according to a release from the city.
 A limited number of shovels and containers will be provided by the city, so residents are strongly encouraged to bring their own shovel and bags/containers.